rodrigotoledo/rails-project-base/README.md

 - `docker-compose build`
   ...will build the application using Docker
-- `docker-compose run app bundle exec rails new . --database=postgresql` ...will create the applicationn with current folder name
+- `docker-compose run app bundle exec rails new . --database=postgresql` ...will create the application with current folder name. **For every question that prompt ask to you, just press 'n'**, this occurrs because when you are creating an application in current directory rails will try replace with default files but this you shoudn't replace.
 - `docker-compose run app bundle exec rails db:drop db:create db:migrate`
   and finally create, migrate tables
 - `docker-compose run app bundle exec rails db:seed`